 How do you know God still has a plan for you after you have blown it?
 If you still breathe, God has a plan for you.
 How you feel makes no difference because your feeling does not determine your spiritual status.

 Our fellowship with God does not depend on who we are but on who Jesus is.
 There are many Horatio Alger stories out there.
 Someone was flat on his back financially, and now he is a millionaire.
 People say, “That sounds like a good deal; I think I will try God.”
 These people are not truly interested in God; they are interested in making money.
 They think that if they tithe ten percent of their income, then they will become millionaires.
 They think they found a way to rub the genie.
 They kick in their10% because they want something from God.
 “I’ll go along with his routine so that I can get something from God.”

 Many people think this way about God.
 “I will witness every day, and maybe God will give me that girl.”
 No, God deals with us in grace, and there are no strings attached.
 God takes the hopeless, helpless, and useless and uses them in His own plan by His grace.

 God operates by grace.
 Everything we have, we have by grace.
 If we do not know how to link up with His grace, it is because we do not have “knowledge” (2 Pe 1:3).
-We must learn what are assets are and what to do with them.
-We cannot profit by our spiritual wealth if we are not aware of it.
+We must learn what our assets are and what to do with them.
+We cannot profit from our spiritual wealth if we are not aware of it.
 We cannot apply what we do not know.

-If we do not know what these assets are then we have to resort to living the Christian life by emotionalism.
+If we do not know what these assets are, we have to resort to living the Christian life by emotionalism.
 We go from one spiritual shot in the arm to another.
 Activity will not substitute for learning our resources in Christ.
 We live in a day where Christians resort to anything as long as it is not serious Bible study.